What is Chaos Engineering?

 Similarly, New Relic delivers robust application performance monitoring with a focus on distributed systems, offering detailed insights into applications, infrastructure, and digital customer experiences.

 To learn from chaos experiments, you need the right data.
-Steadybit integrates with monitoring tools so teams can track and act on key metrics like latency and error rates.
-Steadybit tracks:
+It’s important to have a tight integration between your chaos engineering tool and monitoring tools so teams can track and act on key metrics like latency and error rates.

 - Latency: Measure response times under stress.